-The exemption is available statewide, and each county, city, town, village and school district (except those in New York, Buffalo, Rochester, Syracuse and Yonkers) can determine whether to allow the exemptions or not.
-In some cases, the exemption may be allowed in the county, for example but not in a particular town within that county.
+The New York state property tax exemption is available statewide.
+With the exception of New York, Buffalo, Rochester, Syracuse and Yonkers, each county, city, town, village and school district can determine whether to allow the exemptions or not.
+In some cases, the exemption may be allowed in the county, for example, but not in a particular town within that county.
 This means that residents of that town will still have to pay for the increase in their town taxes, but will be exempt from any increase in their county or school district taxes.

 In order to disallow the exemption, a local law must be passed or, in school districts, a resolution must be adopted.

 The New York Department of Taxation has listed the municipalities which have opted out of the property tax exemption – all other municipalities in New York that are not listed here should allow the exemption.